KennyHPL/WAH-User-Manual/index.rst

 Introduction
 ============
 Walls and Holes is a 2D map editor which lets you develop 3D maps for your games.
-The primary feature for this application is the ease and speed of which you can create a map, and at the end have a great mesh for use.
+The primary feature for this applicatiPon is the ease and speed of which you can create a map, and then at the end have a great mesh which can be exported for your own use.

 Getting Started
 ================